 There are two approved RAPs within Greater Shepparton's municipal boundaries - the Taungurung Clans Aboriginal Corporation and the Yorta Yorta Nation Aboriginal Corporation.
 The vast majority of the municipality lies within the jurisdiction of the Yorta Yorta Nation Aboriginal Corporation.

 The Role of Local Planning Authorities

 Responsible authorities must check whether a CHMP is required prior to the determination of a planning permit application.
 If a Plan is required, the responsible authority cannot issue a planning permit until it receives a copy of an approved Plan.
 In addition, a planning permit cannot be granted for an activity that is inconsistent with an approved Plan.
 AAV has developed an assessment tool to assist proponents to determine if a CHMP is required.
-This tool is available from the DPC website.
+This tool is available from the Victorian Government website.